Livefyre/import-tools/lfvalidator/README.md

 lfvalidator
 =========
 lfvalidator is a package which contains an import file validator and its components.
 It is intended to be run each time a customer gives us data to import.
+All of the validator are available to download in the executables folder.

 Usage
 -----